Donald Trump Tweets That He Will ‘Send In The Feds’ To Deal With Chicago ‘Carnage’ [Video]

 — philip harris (@pharris830) January 25, 2017

-While it is unclear what brought about Trump’s Tuesday night Chicago Twitter tirade and threat to utilize unknown Feds to deal with the city’s problems, it is worth noting that Mayor Rahm Emanuel, President Obama’s first Chief of Staff, did speak out against Donald Trump on Monday, dogging the attention Donald was giving to the size of his inauguration crowd, reports The Chicago Tribune.
+While it is unclear what brought about Trump’s Tuesday night Chicago Twitter tirade and threat to utilize unknown feds to deal with the city’s problems, it is worth noting that Mayor Rahm Emanuel, President Obama’s first chief of staff, did speak out against Donald Trump on Monday, dogging the attention Donald was giving to the size of his inauguration crowd, reports the Chicago Tribune.

 “This is unsolicited advice: You didn’t get elected to debate the crowd size at your inaugural.”

-Roughly 24 hours after Emanuel’s comments, Donald Trump took to Twitter to threaten to send the Feds to Chicago.
+Roughly 24 hours after Emanuel’s comments, Donald Trump took to Twitter to threaten to send the feds to Chicago.